NigelWGMajor/vscode-format-tools/src/NixNotes.md

 );
 ```

-4. Below this, we push the command substription, e.g. line 419
+4. Below this, we push the command subscription, e.g. line 419
     `context.subscriptions.push(toSnakeCase);`
     This registers the commands to the context.subscriptions array, which ensures that these are properly disposed when the extension is deactivated.
 This is a standard VSCode pattern, especially important for event listeners.